Rodrigo Moreno: Biography

-Moreno studied cinema and graduated from the directing program at the Universidad del Cine, Buenos Aires, Argentina, where he has been teaching directing and screenplay writing since 1996.
+Born in Buenos Aires, Moreno is the son of actors Adriana Aizenberg and Carlos Moreno.
+He studied cinema and graduated from the directing program at the Universidad del Cine, Buenos Aires, and has been teaching directing and screenplay writing there since 1996.

-Many of his films have been critically hailed at various international film festivals.
 In 1993, he wrote and directed his first short film, Nosotros, which won best film at the Bilbao International Festival of Documentary and Short Films.